NEED MORE HELP?

 Step 1: Evaluating the optimum form of business structure and requirements of an EMI license in the UK

-• Tetra Consultants will advise you on the most appropriate form of entity and license for your business based on your projected business operation.
+• Tetra Consultants’ team of lawyers and licensing specialists will advise you on the most appropriate form of entity and license for your business based on your projected business operation.

 • Prior to the commencement of the engagement in the jurisdiction, our team of specialists will present you with the licensing requirements, including eligibility criteria, paid-up capital requirements, local economic substance requirements, timelines, and procedures.